actions/toolkit/docs/commands.md

 echo "::save-state name=FOO::foovalue"
 ```

-An environmental variable named `STATE_FOO` will be available to use in the post or main action.
+Because `save-state` prepends the string `STATE_` to the name, the environment variable `STATE_FOO` will be available to use in the post or main action.
 See [Sending Values to the pre and post actions](https://help.github.com/en/actions/reference/workflow-commands-for-github-actions#sending-values-to-the-pre-and-post-actions) for more information.

 ### Log Level